mabel-dev/opteryx.dev/docs/get-started/deployment-guide.md

 **Minimum**: 1 CPU, 1 Gb RAM (Intel/x86 CPU)
 **Recommended**: 4 CPUs, 8 Gb RAM (Intel/x86 CPU)

 Opteryx balances memory consumption with performance, however, being able to process large datasets will require larger memory specifications compared to what is needed to process smaller datasets.
-The reference implementation of Opteryx regularly processes approximately 50Gb of data in a container with 4 CPUs and 8Gb of memory allocated.
+The reference implementation of Opteryx regularly processes 100Gb of data in a container with 4 CPUs and 8Gb of memory allocated.

 !!!
 Note
     This is a general recommendation and is a good place to start, your environment and specific problem may require, or perform significantly better, with a different configuration.